-SSCCs are a dedicated forum for staff and students to discuss particular issues.
+SPCs are a dedicated forum for staff and students to discuss particular issues.
 Usually discussion will cover issues raised by students, and areas in which staff wish to seek input from students.
-Some departments choose to have open attendance at their SSCC meetings for all students.
-Whilst we do not discourage departments from doing this, each programme of study and year group should still have an elected representative.
+As mentioned above, SPCs are replacing SSCCs from the 2024-25 academic year onwards.

-There is no 'correct' way to run an SSCC, but here are some simple 'dos and don'ts' based on what has proven effective across UCL.
-The list below highlights a few areas but find out more on our staff resources webpages.
+There is no 'correct' way to run an SPC, but here are some simple 'dos and don'ts' based on what has proven effective across UCL.
+The list below highlights a few areas but find out more on our staff resources webpages5.